tlasica/terec/doc/terec-diary.md

 12. can we create a k6 performance benchmark?
 13. generate org and project names as alphanum with - or _
 14. check if resource name is valid when creating (org, project)

+## Done

+* PUT to add org
+* GET for orgs
+* adding tests should be PATCH ?
+No, POST is fine as we are adding/updating tests
+*

 ## 2023-10-18